Loading...

 This page is a work in progress and may undergo further revisions, updates, or amendments.
 The information contained herein is subject to change without notice.

-Virtual subtrees are a powerful feature that allows you to inject an Umbraco UI Builder tree structure into another Umbraco tree at a desired location.
-Thus acting as child nodes to the node chosen as the injection point.
-With virtual subtrees it allows you to extend built in or even 3rd party package trees with additional features.
-An example could be developing a "loyalty point" program for your e-commerce site and injecting the related database tables into a Vendr store tree.
-This allows the management of the program in its most logical location.
+Virtual subtrees inject an Umbraco UI Builder tree structure into another Umbraco tree at a specified location, acting as child nodes of the injection point.
+They extend built-in or third-party package trees with additional features.
+For example a "loyalty points" program for an e-commerce site can inject related database tables into a Commerce store tree, making management more intuitive.

 methods on the root UIBuilderConfigBuilder

 instance.
-Without a visibility expression, Umbraco UI Builder would inject the virtual subtree under every node in the given tree.
-This expression can be used to identify the exact location where our tree should go.
+Without a visibility expression, the subtree appears under every node in the target tree.
+This expression can be used to identify the exact location where the tree should go.

 argument with relevant contextual information.
-This information is about the current node being rendered, alongside a list of the current user's user groups for permission-based visibility control.
+The information includes the current node being rendered, alongside a list of the current user's user groups for permission-based visibility control.
 It also includes access to an IServiceProvider

 The position of a virtual subtree within the child nodes of the injection node is controlled by using one of the AddVirtualSubTreeBefore